 Splurge – Kimpton Sydney – An art deco lovers paradise

-The rooftop pool and heritage fit-out have been beautifully done.
-A great choice for singles and couples, it’s well placed for transport and shopping, and walking distance to Darling Harbour.
+The rooftop pool and heritage fit-out are beautifully done.
+It’s a great choice for singles and couples, well-placed for transport and shopping, and walking distance to Darling Harbour.

 Check out prices, availability and lots of gorgeous shots of the interior of the Kimpton